Tampa Bay Buccaneers: Super Bowl XXXVII champions (2002)

 In the 2005 season, the Buccaneers celebrated their 30th season in the league, and returned to their winning ways.
-The Bucs selected Carnell "Cadillac" Williams in the first round of the 2005 draft, and the rookie would provide a running game the Buccaneers had not possessed since the days of James Wilder Sr. in the 1980s.
+The Buccaneers selected Carnell "Cadillac" Williams in the first round of the 2005 draft, and the rookie would provide a running game the Buccaneers had not possessed since the days of James Wilder Sr. in the 1980s.
 Williams would later go on to receive the NFL Offensive Rookie of the Year Award.
-After starting 5–1, the team entered a midseason slump hampered by a season-ending injury to starting QB Brian Griese.
+After starting 5–1, the team entered a midseason slump hampered by a season-ending injury to starting quarterback Brian Griese.
 Replacement starter Chris Simms struggled early, but came into his own, leading the team to a last-minute win over the Redskins.
-The Bucs won the NFC South Division finishing 11–5.
-The season ended abruptly, however, with a 17–10 loss in the Wild Card round, in a rematch with Washington that saw receiver Edell Shepherd drop the game-winning catch in the endzone.
+The Buccaneers won the NFC South Division finishing 11–5.
+The season ended abruptly, however, with a 17–10 loss in the Wild Card round, in a rematch with Washington that saw receiver Edell Shepherd drop the potential game-winning catch in the endzone.

-After winning the division in 2005, the Bucs suffered through an abysmal 2006 season.
+After winning the division in 2005, the Buccaneers suffered through an abysmal 2006 season.
 The season was plagued by injuries, with starters such as guard Dan Buenning, wide receiver Michael Clayton, running back Cadillac Williams, defensive end Simeon Rice, cornerback Brian Kelly, and quarterback Chris Simms all being placed on injured reserve at some point in the season.
-The season also saw a lot of rookies starting for the Bucs, such as quarterback Bruce Gradkowski, tackle Jeremy Trueblood, and guard Davin Joseph.
+The season also saw a lot of rookies starting for the Buccaneers, such as quarterback Bruce Gradkowski, tackle Jeremy Trueblood, and guard Davin Joseph.

-The Bucs started off the season 0–3, with Simms throwing one touchdown to 7 interceptions.
+The Buccaneers started off the season 0–3, with Simms throwing one touchdown to seven interceptions.
 In the third game of the season, a last-minute loss to the Panthers, Simms's spleen was ruptured, and he was placed on injured reserve for the balance of the season.
-After their bye week, the Bucs elected to start Gradkowski, a sixth-round pick from Toledo.
+After their bye week, the Buccaneers elected to start Gradkowski, a sixth-round pick from Toledo.
 After nearly beating the Saints, Gradkowski led the team to last-minute wins over the Cincinnati Bengals and Philadelphia Eagles.
-The success was short-lived, however, and the Bucs lost five of the next six games.
+The success was short-lived, however, and the Buccaneers lost five of the next six games.
 Tim Rattay replaced Gradkowski as quarterback late in the season, and the team finished 4–12.
-The aged defense, with 5 starters who had played there for a decade or more, was ranked 17th overall, the first time a Tampa defense was not ranked in the top ten since 1996.
+The aged defense, with five starters who had played there for a decade or more, was ranked 17th overall, the first time a Tampa Bay defense was not ranked in the top ten since 1996.